monk-io/docs/docs/develop/persistent-storage.md

 Times must be in `HH:MM` format, weekdays are one of `MONDAY`, `TUESDAY`, `WEDNESDAY`, `THURSDAY`, `FRIDAY`, `SATURDAY`, `SUNDAY`.
 The field `kind` sets the interval and can be one of `day`, `hour`, `week`.

-Monk delegates the backup process to the cloud it's running on and the backups can be managed via the cloud console and won't disappear even if Monk fails or gets removed from your cloud account.
+MonkOS delegates the backup process to the cloud it's running on and the backups can be managed via the cloud console and won't disappear even if MonkOS fails or gets removed from your cloud account.

 :::note